sealingtech/troxileia/README.md

 The sensor label can be left off and added later, or initially set to false if they may be monitored later.

 To run locally:
 ```
 python main.py
 ```

 To deploy as a pod in cluster in kube-system namespace:
+First you must set the variables in controller-configmap.yaml
 ```
 kubectl apply -f troxileia.yaml
 ```